 But it’s not all doom and gloom.
 Our Rewards Report shows that there is scope for improvement when it comes to employers making a firm decision to relate with and engage their youngest staff members.
 In fact, increasingly we are seeing more and more businesses waking up to the benefits of properly incentivising staff to help them become more productive at work.

 But how can businesses effectively adapt the work place and motivate millennials – the workforce of the future?

 This generation thrives on flexibility.
 Softer perks, such as working from home or flexihours not only boosts their motivation but also their productivity.

 Red Letter Days’ for Business’ ‘What’s killing UK productivity 2015’ shows that when 18-24 year olds work from home a quarter said they would work eight to nine hours, compared to seven hours when in the office.

 As most of us spend a good proportion of our week at work, employees that feel listened to and that they have an impact on their environment with opinions that are valued feel more empowered.
-It’s a well-known fact that senior management can have a profound influence over an employee’s desire to remain with an organisation and its not different for Millennials.
+It’s a well-known fact that senior management can have a profound influence and adapt over an employee’s desire to remain in a work place and its not different for millennials.
 Managers that listen to their employees naturally create more empowered employees.

 Empowered employees are not only more productive but also more loyal.
 Take the time to organise regular formal or informal meetings to listen to their ideas and make them feel valued.